Alain-T/AWS/JumpBox/README.md

 However, the VPC instance(s) should be able to access to the Internet.

+It can be achieved by 2 means:
+- either creating a NAT Internet Gateway and dedicated jump box,
+- or by creating a NAT instance also used as a jump box.

+Both solutions are described below.

 ###  Network settings
 - create a VPC named "JumpBoxTest", allocating a non routing CIDR, e.g. 172.20.0.0/16 and supporting DNS hostnames and DNS resolution,